 Woody’s is still going strong.
 You can step inside and have a drink in the very spot where the characters did.
 Relive the show and pretend you’re sitting there with Michael, Brian, Justin, Ted and Emmett talking about which weekend event at Babylon you’ll be attending.

-The AIDS Wall
+The AIDS Wall in Toronto

 One of the unique things about Toronto’s gay village is its AIDS Memorial in remembrance of those who died from the epidemic.
 This is not just a pretty park with nice flowers; it contains plaques with the full names of victims of the disease.
 Seeing the actual list of people who perished personalizes the tribute and makes it much more powerful.